xchem/FFF_Workshop/docs/A4_SETS_INTERACTIONS.md

 ### [[Previous section]](A6_PLACEMENT.md) [[Next section]](A7_CHEMINFORMATICS.md)

+Follow the notebook [A4_SETS_INTERACTIONS.ipynb](../notebooks/A4_SETS_INTERACTIONS.ipynb) to go through some examples of compound and pose sets, and interaction profiling/visualisation.

 ## Outline/Ideas

 - Selecting sets of compounds/poses
-- Using / adding tags
+- Adding tags
-- Interactive visualisation
+- Boolean operations
 - Dataframes
+- Subsite selection
+- Subsite assignment
-- Exporting files
+	- From canonsite
-	- Pose SDFs
+	- Manual
-	- Compound CSVs
+	- Posebutcher?
 - Interaction profiling
 - Interaction visualisation